This shrub is native to southern and eastern Asia and the Americas

 Aphids such as blackfly and greenfly can cause distorted leaves making it harder for your plant to photosynthesise.
 They can be removed with a strong jet of water or by spraying with a soap solution.

-Rose chafers are a beetle that can sometimes eat the leaves and flowers of your hydrangea.
+Rose chafers are a beetle that can sometimes eat the leaves and flowers of hydrangeas.
 They are often best removed by hand, though a pesticide may be required if the infestation is widespread.

 This fungal disease appears as purple to brown spots on the leaves of your plant.
 It is rarely fatal, but it can weaken the plant.